-It is the components and how they connect to each other that create your unique, electronic circuit.
-In the schematic, you create the logical representation of your design by connecting the component pins together; to design the printed circuit board, you place the physical components and create the same connectivity with the routing.
+It's the components and how they connect to each other that creates your unique, electronic circuit.
+In the schematic you create the logical representation of your design by connecting the component pins together, to design the printed circuit board you place the physical components and create the same connectivity with tracks.

 Physical and Logical Connectivity

-You can also connect one pin to another by placing a short Wire and a Net Label on each component pin.
-The software identifies these two net sections and connects them to form a single net.
-This type of connectivity is referred to as logical connectivity.
+You can also connect one pin to another by placing a short Wire and a Net Label on each component pin - when the design is compiled the software identifies these two net-sections and connects them to form a single net - this type of connectivity is referred to as logical connectivity.

-Physical connectivity allows a user to follow each wire as they study the circuit, but a lot of wires can result in a dense and busy schematic.
-On the other hand, Net Labels reduce the amount of wiring, but the user must scan the sheet to find all potential connections.
-As the designer, you are free to decide which connectivity model best suits your design, including a mixture of both techniques.
+Physical connectivity allows a reader to follow each wire as they study the circuit, but lots of Wires can result in a dense and busy schematic.
+On the other hand, Net Labels reduce the amount of wiring, but instead the reader must scan the sheet to find all potential connections.
+As the designer you are free to decide which connectivity model best suits your design, including a mixture of both techniques.

 As well as creating logical connectivity within a schematic sheet, there are also objects for creating logical connectivity between schematic sheets.
-The way this connectivity is created will depend on how you structure your schematic: either as a flat design or as a hierarchical design.
-More about this below.
+The way this connectivity is created will depend on how you structure your schematic, either as a flat design, or as an hierarchical design, more about this below.

-There are a number of different net identifiers that can be used to connect between sheets.
+There are number of different net identifiers that can be used to connect between sheets.

 Objects Used to Create Connectivity